 Field Description Decimal Places Select the number of digits that indicates how many of the Max No. of Digits appear to the right of the decimal point, such as "1" for grades like " 3.5 ".
-For example, if you enter " $3''$ for Max No. of Digits and " $1''$ for Decimal Places, the maximum value possible is "99.9".
+For example, if you enter "3" for Max No. of Digits and "1" for Decimal Places, the maximum value possible is "99.9".
 Numeric Grades Scale Enter the maximum grade a student can receive.
 For example, if you are assigning percent grades, this value would be 100.
 Numeric Grades Input Range Enter the minimum grade and maximum grade that will be accepted, using only positive numbers.
 For example, "0 to 4.0" or "0 to 100".
-Equivalent Grade Type Select one of the following: Letter Grade to display the numeric grades as letters.
+Equivalent Grade Type Select one of the following: None to display the numeric grades exactly as they are entered.
+Letter Grade to display the numeric grades as letters.
 Graphic Symbol to display the numeric grades as symbols.